AmeerFaisalAdanan/AmeerFaisalAdanan/README.md

 # 💫 About Me:
-I am a software developer/engineer from Malaysia. <br>I have been working on mostly web development, mainly PHP and Laravel as my tools of trade.<br>Right now I am learning and focusing on implementing Continous Integration and Continous Deliver<br>for my organization for every current project.
-Aside from CI/CD, I also working on side project to learn new framework and tools.<br>
+I am a Software Developer based in Malaysia with a strong focus on web development, primarily using PHP and the Laravel framework as my core technologies.

+Currently, I am dedicating my efforts to implementing Continuous Integration (CI) and Continuous Delivery (CD) practices across all ongoing projects within my organization.
+This initiative aims to improve our deployment workflow, code quality, and overall development efficiency.

+In addition to my professional work, I actively pursue side projects to explore new frameworks and tools.
+This continuous learning approach allows me to stay current with modern development practices and expand my technical skill set.

 # Download my portfolio here
 [portfolio.pdf](https://github.com/user-attachments/files/15956727/portfolio.pdf)